harsh183/gentle_kotlin/_posts/2019-12-28-variables-basic-math.md

 While most of the operators should be familiar to you, the one on line 9 may not!
 The '%' symbol is called the modulus operator.
 The statement a % b returns the remainder of a divided by b.
 Hence, the val we declared called 'remainder' stores 0 since the remainder of 12 / 2 is 0.

+## Type Inference

+In many cases we can chose to omit the type of the variable and the compiler is smart and figures it out.
+This is not a guess by the compiler but an exact result based on math operations on the rest of the program.
+If it's not able to do that then Kotlin will give an error.

+Type inference can make your code often more readable by reducing clutter and make you more productive, but keep in mind that sometimes

 ## Links

 [Kotlin's Primitive Types](https://kotlinlang.org/docs/reference/basic-types.html)